 - Mazinger Z: The Hero Kouji did this in the Mazinger-Z vs. Great General of Darkness movie.
 Tokyo is attacked by Mykene Warrior Monsters, so he launches Mazinger-Z to fight them... and loses.
 Badly.
 Tokyo and his mecha are easily destroyed.
-It worse when he learns that his Home Base is in ruins and Love Interest Sayaka and Boss' Humongous Mechas have been destroyed by more monsters.
-His little brother Shirou was put in a coma after a ceiling collapsed on him.
-Kouji was sitting in his (destroyed) room and cried.
-He started talking to himself and that he knew he couldn't win the next battle and would die because of it; Sayaka, who was eavesdropping, was driven to tears by this.
+It becomes worse when he learns that his Home Base is in ruins, his Love Interest Sayaka and Boss' Humongous Mechas have been destroyed by more monsters, and his little brother Shirou was put in a coma after a ceiling collapsed on him.
+Kouji ends up sitting in his (destroyed) room and crying.
+He starts talking to himself about how he knows he can't win the next battle and will die because of it; an eavesdropping Sayaka is driven to tears at this.

 - Happens in the graphic novel series Justice.
 Things have gotten so bad that Green Lantern notes:

 The Flash, the Fastest Man in the World, does the unthinkable.
 He sits down.